-The nose offers bright black berry aromas with light floral notes and a touch of toast.
-The mouth-feel is full and rich, with ripe, concentrated cassis and black raspberry fruit interwoven with a touch of chocolate and sweet spice from light oak aging.
-The finish shows ripe, silky tannins
+The nose offers bright blackberry aromas with light floral notes and a touch of toast.
+The mouth-feel is full and rich, with ripe, concentrated cassis and black raspberry fruit interwoven with a touch of chocolate and sweet spice from light oak ageing.
+The finish shows ripe, silky tannins.

 Yellow straw in colour with sparkles of brilliant green. the nose displays fresh, clean citrus aroma and a beautiful floral intensity. the palate is dry with crunchy green apple fruit and a refreshing acidity.

-After agingin oak barrels of different sizes for at least 2 years it refines in bottle for 5 to 6 months. it is most appreciated for its intense ruby red colour with slight garnit reflections, it is intense and persistent in the nose with hints of durmast, elegant and austere in the mouth.
+After ageing in oak barrels of different sizes for at least 2 years it refines in bottle for 5 to 6 months.
+It is most appreciated for its intense ruby red colour with slight garnet reflections, it is intense and persistent in the nose with hints of Durmast Oak, elegant and austere in the mouth.

 The 2015 Beychevelle is a blend of 47% Merlot, 42% Cabernet Sauvignon, 7% Cabernet Franc and 4% Petit Verdot aged 18 months in barrel, 50% of which were new and 50% second fill.
 Medium to deep garnet-purple in colour, it's scented of smoked meats, scorched earth, garrigue and new leather with a core of cassis, cherry cordial and plum preserves.
 The medium-bodied palate is a little firm but delicate, with lovely vibrancy and a bit of grip on the finish.